How to translate your Vue.js 3 application with vue-i18n

 You can manually configure the project by clicking on the vue-i18n button or simply drag & drop your project folder (vue-i18n-demo) onto BabelEdit.

 BabelEdit now asks you to confirm the language files.
-Click Ok.
+Click OK.

 Machine translation